knsterling/reading-notes/images-color-text.md

  techniques you can choose from are limited by their respective licenses.

 - Specity the typefaces with the font-family property in HTML and the typeface font sizes in CSS.

+MY name is Kafele Sterling and here's the link to my github page: https://knsterling.github.io/reading-notes/